-Emissions resulting from the application of lime (described in the Cropland remaining Cropland section) and from peat extraction are reported in this sub-category.
+Emissions resulting from the application of lime are described in the Cropland remaining Cropland section.
 Peat extraction for horticultural use is reported for England, Scotland and Northern Ireland (it is negligible in Wales).
 Peat extraction for fuel use is now reported in the Energy sector of the inventory.
-The annual volume of peat extraction in Scotland and England is obtained from the Business Monitor of Mineral Extraction in Great Britain (ONS, 2008b), the data for 2008 were unavailable for inclusion in this year's inventory; figures were assumed to be equal to the values estimated for 2007 at the time of the 2006 inventory.
-Extraction in Northern Ireland is estimated from a 1997 survey (Cruikshank and Tomlinson 1997).
-The volume extracted is variable in England (800,000 - 1,600,000 m3 yr-1) and Scotland (100,000-700,000 m3 yr-1) but constant in Northern Ireland (628,000 m3 yr-1).
-Rates of peat extraction in Northern Ireland are currently being re-assessed (see chapter 19 in Dyson 2009).
-Fixed DA-specific emission factors (Cruickshank and Tomlinson 1997) are used to estimate emissions from this activity.
+The annual volume of peat extraction in Scotland and England is obtained from the Business Monitor of Mineral Extraction in Great Britain (ONS, 2008).
+Extraction in Northern Ireland is estimated from a 1997 survey (Cruikshank and Tomlinson 1998).
+The volume extracted is variable in England (650,000 - 1,600,000 m3 yr-1) and Scotland (100,000-700,000 m3 yr-1) but constant in Northern Ireland (628,000 m3 yr-1).
+Fixed DA-specific emission factors (Cruickshank and Tomlinson 1998) are used to estimate emissions from this activity.